CodeDigital/games-of-life/README.md

-# games-of-life
+# Games of Life
-Implementing [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in multiple different programming languages.
+Implementing [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in multiple programming languages.
 This is not as simple as finding the module in each language that does the trick for me.
 This will ultimately be a place to track how well I can program in whichever language implementations I have listed.

-**Does a completed challenge in a language mean I am an expert in the language?** Nah, you're dreaming, but it does imply that I have a working understanding of the syntax.
+**Does a completed challenge in a language mean I am an expert in the language?** Nah, you're dreaming, but it implies that I understand the syntax well.
 Wisdom and practice in the language will come with further work experience, given the chance.

 ## Implemented Languages
 _Currently none will be completed, but this can show what languages I want to learn and have learned so far._